smartblocks/smartblocks/README.md

 It revolves around the concept of **blocks**.
 In SmartBlocks, a block is a feature module.

-Whenever you want to develop a feature for your website, and that you thing that it could be reused somewhere else, create a new block.
-That block can later be dropped in another project, which makes you gain a significant ammount of time.
+Whenever you want to develop a feature for your website, and that you think that it could be reused somewhere else, create a new block.
+That block can later be dropped in another project, which makes you gain a significant amount of time.

 A SmartBlocks project contains one block or more.
 There is always a central block, or main block that ties everything